phoenix-rtos/phoenix-rtos-doc/libc/functions/a/abort.part-impl.md

 Partially implemented

+## Conformance

+IEEE Std 1003.1-2017

 ## Description

 The `abort()` function causes abnormal program termination to occur.
 Any open streams are flushed and closed.
 The `abort()` function is thread-safe.

 ## Return value